CrystalMBrown/Data-Analytics-Portfolio/README.md

 to work in a Junior Data Analyst capacity in healthcare at the end of a year long Customer Experience Analyst contract.
-A lot of my background has been in B2C and I wanted to apply those skills in a SaaS context, so SaaS churn was the perfect business problem.
+A lot of my background has been in B2C and I wanted to apply those skills in a SaaS context, so SaaS churn was the perfect business problem to solve.
 Churn is a common issue amongst businesses and being able to understand why is the difference between improving CX/business reputation and losing millions.